 TRAININGS

 CID workshops and in-services are designed to train speech-language pathologists, teachers of the deaf and other professionals on listening and spoken language strategies they can use to support their students with hearing loss.
-To meet the financial and practical needs of your organization, we offer on-site, off-site and remote workshops.
+To meet the financial and practical needs of your organization we offer remote workshops.
 ASHA CEUs and AG Bell CEUs, as well as certificates of completion, are included with the cost of each workshop format.

 Workshop Topics